 If you have been misusing gabapentin on its own, your doctor may decide that tapering is enough for you.
 Tapering means that your doses of gabapentin will decrease slowly to minimize withdrawal.

 You may taper off gabapentin and have to start using another medication, depending on what you and your doctor determine is best for your condition.
-Other things you may expect during treatment include:

 People who have misused gabapentin can benefit from support groups, such as Narcotics Anonymous (NA) or other group counseling that may be available in their vicinity.
 This is especially the case if you have been mixing gabapentin with other drugs or with alcohol.